Background

 Additional Resources

-- Economic Impacts Project Overview
+- Phase 1: Economic Impacts Project Overview

 - Brown, D., Srinivasan, M., Zott, C., Wilson, K., Dullabh, P., and Smith, S. Medicare Data Linkages for Conducting Patient-Centered Outcomes Research on Economic Outcomes.
 Office of the Assistant Secretary for Planning and Evaluation, U.S. Department of Health and Human Services.
 September, 2022.